Rexeh/joystick-diagrams/readme.md

 Now there is.

-- Export your joystick/throttle/custom HID buttons to a PDF
+- Export your joystick/throttle/custom HID buttons to a SVG, and print with your browser
 - Overlay your buttons onto an actual Joystick profile/picture

 ## What's supported?